ArnabDey/MLProjectWebsite/README.md

   <img width="460" height="300" src="Images/RidgePlot2.png">
 </p>

-The following numbers are some statistics we gathered for this model:

-Average RMSE: 50971.496987372266
-Average Adjusted R-Squared: 0.4824538990276121
-Average RMSE-Price-Range Ratio: 0.021861103433063488

-The Average RMSE itself was pretty good, because of the low RMSE-Price-Range Ratio.
-However, the Adjusted R Squared value is near 0.5, so it's not obvious whether it's good or not.
-This model took 30.78096890449524 to run for 10 folds.
+This model gave an average RMSE of 50971 and an adjusted R^2 of 0.48.

 ## Random Forest
 ### Process
-We wanted to determine the correct hyperparameters in order to increase the Root Mean Square Error (RMSE), so we adjusted the Minimum Samples needed in order to create a leaf.
-In order to ensure that we could get the highest RMSE, we varied the Minimum Samples Leaf Size from 1 to 100.
+We wanted to determine the correct hyperparameters in order to decrease the Root Mean Square Error (RMSE), so we adjusted the Minimum Samples needed in order to create a leaf.
+In order to ensure that we could get the lowest RMSE, we varied the Minimum Samples Leaf Size from 1 to 100.
 We determined the optimal leaf size by looking for the point on the plot where the Training RMSE continued to decrease and the Testing RMSE started to increase when we look at plot in decreasing order of leaf size.
 By determining the optimal leaf size, we also reduced the chance for overfitting.
-Overfitting occurs when the RMSE is high for the Training data but low for the Testing data in comparison to other hyperparameter value.
 <p align="center">
   <img width="460" height="300" src="Images/RMSEvsLeafSize.png">
 </p>